mdxtoc/qtpi/docs/embedded_processes.md

 ## Recursive non-embedded-process 'call'

+(A little out of date.
+In particular the syntax of iterative processes has changed from `[ ... ]` to `𝄆 ... 𝄇` -- and because of offside parsing the closing `𝄇` is usually unnecessary.)

 If `P` is recursive then some of its executions will invoke a new execution of itself.
 Change those to calls of `P`<sub>`r`</sub> and we can 'call' recursive `P`<sub>`r`</sub> and the same mechanism works: `P`<sub>`r`</sub> is called, and it returns.
 I used this mechanism to simulate BB84 QKD.
 Alice defines a list of bases `bs` and values `vs` and sends qbits to Bob encoding those values down the previously-defined channel `qc`.
 (Please ignore the flagrant use of extra unnecessary separating dots in qtpi code: I'm experimenting with it to make programs easier to write and to read -- but note that otherwise this is just standard qtpi stuff, with no fancy constructs)

         <preamble>